 I am the director of the journalism program at the City College of New York where I teach reporting, writing and Black Studies.
 You can read more about my program here.
 I have been honored to train journalists from around the world to better cover the HIV/AIDS epidemic at the International AIDS conferences in Barcelona, Bangkok, Toronto, Mexico City, Vienna, Melbourne and Durban.
 For two summers, I served as a nonfiction mentor for the Lambda Literary Foundation's Emerging Writers Retreat.

-I live in Brooklyn with my partner, two children, cat and dog.
+I live in Brooklyn.
 My mom, Clara Villarosa, is the retired founder of the Hue-Man Bookstore in Denver and Harlem.